kalyanwsl/wsl-usecases/wsl-mule-usecases/file-to-sftpoutbound-error-handling/USAGE.md

 Purpose
 =======

-This usecase is implemented to handle sftp outbound endpoint connection exception and place the current file in 'error-out' folder
+This usecase is implemented to handle sftp outbound endpoint connection exception.
+Place the current file in 'error-out' folder when SFTP instance is not available.

 Prerequisites